Identify each of the following compounds as an aldehyde or a keto... | Study Prep in Pearson+

 Aldehyde

 An aldehyde is an organic compound characterized by the presence of a carbonyl group (C=O) at the end of a carbon chain.
 The general formula for aldehydes is RCHO, where R represents a hydrocarbon group.
-Aldehydes are typically more reactive than ketones due to the accessibility of the carbonyl group, making them important in various chemical reactions and synthesis.
+Aldehydes are typically more reactive than ketones due to the carbonyl group's position, which makes them susceptible to nucleophilic attack.

 Recommended video: